BorisVer/Cyber-Secutiry-Project-1/README.md

 - Changing other users data that should not be possible
 - Broken code in the routes.py /changeinfo
 - The fix is to not use the username = username that mistakenly runs the code for all users instead of the just the intended

+Flaw 4

+Sensitive Data Exposure

+- Data like passwords being stored as plain text instead of hashed
+- In routes.py /makeuser hash
+- Fix is simply to hash the passwords before saving them in the database

+Flaw 5

+Security Misconfiguration

+- Running the application in debug mode means users can see detailed error messages that can be used to exploit the application
+- In production the application should always be run with debug=False